 But back to the gameplay.
 You need to survive.
-It wasn’t too clear at the start to me that you needed to place your farms close to your allies and other villagers or they don’t get harvested.
-Did I loose a lot of wood because of that.
+It wasn’t too clear at the start to me that you needed to place your farms close to your allies and other villagers, or they don’t get harvested.
+Did I lose a lot of wood because of that?
 And here comes one major complaint with this game.

 When your island grows, you can set shops for villagers of nearby islands to come and buy things.
 But if that villager finds wood, it doesn’t go to your resource pile.
 Nope, it goes to their shop.
 For that reason, I have to recruit a lot of new allies to just surround them with tree farms.
 This is something that the developers easily could improve on.

 Explore the seven seas.

 I like exploring as much as the next guy, but in this game, it’s extremely limited.
 You actually give orders to the AI to explore a certain area.
 And actually, it works.
 When you encounter an enemy you can start fighting the enemy in a sort of Final Fantasy-ish battle.

 This is extremely fun and adds more depth to the game.
 But here we bump into the “not so free” part of this game.
 To remove level caps in the game, you’ll need a lot of golden coins.
 You barely ever get them in the game, sometimes by just playing, but you can get a lot by actually buying them with real hard cash.

 But if you are in for some grinding, there is a way how you can get many coins easily, but that’ll take up sometime.
 And I’ll leave that up to you guys to figure out by yourself.